venamax/dataincubator/README.md

 # Workflow

 Because of your limited time, it's advisable to think about your workflow before launching into a project.
 Often it's much more efficient to code a test or proof-of-concept early in the week to avoid running into significant roadblocks later in the week.

 For the graph project this might look like:
 1. Can I successfully scrape a page and access the text strings?
 1. Can I parse names and get the pairs I expect?
 1. Can I construct a graph from pairs of names and do its attributes make sense?

 This work will iron out (or at least raise) a lot of important questions early on such as what extra libraries you may or may not need.

+# Deployment

+In general, you'll need to edit `__init__.py` with your answers, commit to the git repo and then push the grader.
+It makes sense to keep your source code, binaries, databases, etc. *out* of the repository since they won't be needed by the grader and they'll just take up memory and time.